The Golden Head vs The Quitter

 “At this stage, separation involve a sacrifice.
 Psychologically, the rendering of false integrity is often experienced inwardly as bodily dissociation or dismemberment.
 The patient may suffer with physical pain, numbing, intense sensation of heat or cold, or hypersensitivity to sensory stimulation.
 This destructive energy of the shadow is essential: the inner experience of the body and all its symbolism must be taken apart so it can come together in a new way.”

 It's interesting that Henderson and Sherwood mention patients experiencing physical pain at this stage and it made me wonder if somehow this stage of psychological transformation could be related to the problem of "amplified pain" discussed in the podcast episode 5th Vital Sign (Invisibilia, Season 5).
-Because the conflict of opposites between my drawings of the seahorses and the salamander, The Caretaker and The Avoider is essentially the opposites of attachment vs detachment, which can translate in a milder form as paying too much attention to something vs too little, or caring vs not caring.

 Note: the quotes in italic are from the book by J.L.
 Henderson and D.N.
 Sherwood, Transformation of the Psyche: The Symbolic Alchemy of the Splendor Solis